yuvalmGS/gigaspaces-wiki-jekyll/xap100/maven-plugin.markdown

 To install the OpenSpaces Maven plugin:

-Run the `installmavenrep` script from the `<GigaSpaces Root>\tools\maven` directory:
+Run the `installmavenrep` script from the `<XAP Root>\tools\maven` directory:

 {% highlight bash %}
 D:\gigaspaces-xap-premium-8.0.0-ga\tools\maven>installmavenrep.bat
 {% endhighlight %}

-This installs the GigaSpaces libraries and the OpenSpaces Maven plugin into the local Maven repository.
+This installs the XAP libraries and the OpenSpaces Maven plugin into the local Maven repository.
 Once the installation is finished, the Maven plugin is ready to be used.

 {% info %} The OpenSpaces Maven plugin is installed under: `<maven-repository-dir>\org\apache\maven\plugins\maven-openspaces-plugin`{%endinfo%}